al3xisxyz/al3xis.xyz/content/posts/quickguide-hugo.md

 ### New Hugo site

 Now, navigate to the folder where you want Hugo to create your website's folder.
-For example in `/webdev/sites`
+For example in `webdev/sites`
 ```
-hugo new site mywebsite
+hugo new site myWebsite
 ```

-This will create a new folder for your website with the hugo structure in it `/webdev/sites/mywebsite`
+This will create a new folder for your website with the hugo structure in it `webdev/sites/myWebsite`

 ### Add a Hugo theme